-Once your initial onsite SEO is complete you need to make sure that all what you are doing is working for you.
-There are lots of tools you can use to monitor and analyze your website’s SEO efforts but you should certainly choose one and make sure you keep an eye on it to determine what is and isn’t working, so that changes can be made where needed.
+Once your initial onsite SEO is complete, you need to make sure that all that you are doing is working for you.
+There are lots of tools you can use to monitor and analyze your website’s SEO efforts, but you should certainly choose one and make sure you keep an eye on it to determine what is and isn’t working so that changes can be made where needed.

 Offsite SEO for Restaurants

 Offsite SEO for restaurants is a must as well, and this is where things that might not be as important for other types of businesses but are crucial for restaurant SEO, come into play.